First of all, can we both agree that most salesmen suck?

 - Soft spots (HUGE red flag).
 Get up and walk on the roof.
 Crawl if it's not meant to be walked on.

-- What is the general condition of it?
+- What is the general condition?
 A dirty roof/mold/old leaves/twigs (indicating it hasn't been checked or maintained in a long time).

 - If private sale, ask when last time it was sealed or patched.